 5. What counts in the Reunion Gift?

-The Reunion Gift is comprised of two separate components: current gifts which provide support to the University today (made during the 2012 fiscal year) and future gifts which will provide support in years to come.
+The Reunion Gift is comprised of two separate components: current gifts which provide support to the University today (made during the current fiscal year) and future gifts which will provide support in years to come.
 Please consider making a gift in both categories in honor of your Reunion.

 The timeframe for current gifts begins July 1 following your Reunion fiscal year and continuing until June 30 of your Reunion fiscal year.
 Pledges for gifts that will be fulfilled within the four years following your Reunion are also included.
 Current gifts include the following:

 - Annual Fund gifts and pledges, as well as BUC Club gifts and pledges

 - Gifts or pledges of cash, securities, mutual funds, IRA account distributions or other liquid assets